craig2050/skin-cancer-detection/README.md

-# Skin Cancer Detection Using TensorFlow
+# Skin Cancer Detection (Neural Networks - CNN - TensorFlow)

 This project demonstrates the use of a custom Convolutional Neural Network (CNN) architecture built from scratch using **TensorFlow** to detect skin cancer based on image data.
 The dataset contains images categorized as either **benign** or **malignant** skin lesions, and the model is trained to classify the images accordingly.